Jhonlin Air Transport: Accidents

-The Hawker 900XP PK-JBH one of the two belonging to the company was involved in an accident in February 2013 while landing at Halim airport in Jakarta.
+The Hawker 900XP PK-JBH, one of two belonging to the company, was involved in an accident in February 2013 while landing at Halim airport in Jakarta.
 The aircraft lost the left landing gear on impact.

-A Cessna Grand Caravan 208-EX PK-JBR also crashed in Papua in October 2018 carrying a passenger named Daus in Beoga, Puncak Regency in Papua.
+A Cessna Grand Caravan 208-EX PK-JBR crashed in Papua in October 2018 carrying a passenger named Daus in Beoga, Puncak Regency in Papua.